 At the Wimpole Clinic, we’ve been providing expert hair restoration services for over 45 years.
 From our trichology team to our specialist surgeons, we’re on hand to assist you with any enquiries, concerns, or simply to help guide you along the best path for your hair journey.

-We offer a range of services, surgical and non-surgical, from FUE hair restoration and strip surgery transplants to alternative hair loss treatments.
+We offer a range of services, surgical and non-surgical, from FUE hair restoration and FUT hair transplants to alternative hair loss treatments.
 Book your free consultation with our team to find out more.

 Simply fill in your details in the form below and we'll get in touch with you shortly.